Addiction Medicine

 What is SUD Medication Management?

-3. Integrated Treatment offers clients a whole health approach by including medication management and therapy services as part of the recovery journey.
-Research shows that a combination of medication and therapy can successfully treat substance use disorders, and for some medications can help sustain recovery.
-Medications are also used to prevent or reduce opioid overdose.
-The ultimate goal is full recovery, including the ability to live a self-directed life.
+3. Integrated Treatment: We offer clients a whole-health approach by including psychiatry services and talk therapy sessions as part of the recovery journey.
+Research shows that a combination of these services successfully treats substance use disorders and, for some medicines, helps sustain recovery.
+Medications can also prevent or reduce opioid overdose.

 Start Your Journey